openfootball/openfootball.github.io/talks/open_data_world_cup_with_js.md

 Q: Why?
 Why invent yet another data format?
 Why?

-A: Best of both worlds, that is, looks almost like free-form plain text - easy-to-read and easy-to-write - but offers a 100-% data accuracy guarantee (when loading into SQL tables, for example).
+A: Best of both worlds, that is, 1) looks n feels like free-form plain text - easy-to-read and easy-to-write - 2) but offers a 100-% data accuracy guarantee (when loading into SQL tables, for example).